jsy4/TNaC/problem.md

 ## 4. System and Non-functional Requirements

-The device running our game must be able to connect, either physically with wired connections or remotely to a virtual reality headset and controllers.
-Alternatively the user can use keyboard controls from a computer.
+The device running our game must be able to use keyboard controls from a computer and a mouse in order to tranverse stages, using the mouse to look around and use the keyboard to move and interact with objects and enemies.
 The targeted platform will be android.
-The current concern is that we are developing in unity 3D before testing with VR controllers, but we are hoping to convert when we have the basic mechanics down.
-If not, we will probably end up having a 3D game.
+The current concern is that there will be buggy physics while the user is interacting with enemies and weapons, however we are sure we'll be able to resolve this issue.